VA IRRRL | Guidelines, Requirements & Rates 2026

 VA mortgage rates are not controlled by the Department of Veterans Affairs.
 Rather, they’re set by the private lenders that offer these loans.
 That means VA refinance rates can vary a lot from one lender to the next.
 Rates are different for each borrower, so you need to shop around for your best rate.
 Compare personalized offers from at least 3-5 lenders to find the best deal.

-There’s no limit to the number of times you can use the IRRRL program, as long as you wait the required 210 days between each refinance and each one has a ‘net tangible benefit’ (lowering your interest rate and monthly payment significantly).
-Refinancing involves closing costs and starts your loan over, so using the IRRRL repeatedly won’t make sense for most homeowners.
+There’s no limit to the number of times you can use the VA IRRRL program, as long as you wait the required 210 days between each refinance and each one has a ‘net tangible benefit’ (lowering your interest rate and monthly payment significantly).
+Refinancing involves closing costs and starts your loan over, so using the VA IRRRL repeatedly won’t make sense for most homeowners.

-The time it takes to refinance using an IRRRL varies a lot, depending on the borrower and lender.
+The time it takes to refinance using a VA IRRRL varies a lot, depending on the borrower and lender.
 If all goes smoothly, a VA IRRRL might close in under a month — which is faster than most refinances.
 However, a complicated loan application or a busy loan officer can bog down the process.

 Only under special circumstances.
-You may receive up to $6,000 cash-in-hand at your IRRRL closing.
+You may receive up to $6,000 cash-in-hand at your VA IRRRL closing.
 The cash MUST be used for energy-efficiency improvements, and must be a reimbursement for improvements made within 90 days prior to closing.
 Some VA borrowers will also receive cashback if they prepaid taxes and insurance on their previous loan, and some of those funds went unused.

 To qualify for a VA IRRRL, you must have a current VA loan that’s been open for at least 7 months (210 days).
 You must also be current on your mortgage payments, and the new loan must have a clear financial benefit.
-Because the IRRRL is a streamlined refi program, lenders do not have to check your credit score, although some do anyways.
+Because the VA IRRRL is a streamlined refi program, lenders do not have to check your credit score, although some do anyways.

 The VA requires you to wait 7 months (210 days) from your last loan closing before using the VA Streamline Refinance.
 However, some VA lenders impose their own waiting period of up to 12 months.
 If your current lender says it’s too soon to refinance your VA loan after 7 months, it might be worth shopping for another lender that will let you refinance earlier.

 In general, the borrower(s) obligated on the original VA loan must be the same as borrower(s) obligated on the refinance.
 However, there are a few exceptions, for example in the case of a divorce.
-An IRRRL is possible in all of the following scenarios: Divorced veteran alone; Veteran and different spouse; and, surviving spouse alone because the veteran died.
+A VA IRRRL is possible in all of the following scenarios: Divorced veteran alone; Veteran and different spouse; and, surviving spouse alone because the veteran died.
 An IRRRL is not possible for a divorced spouse alone, or a different spouse alone because the veteran died.

 The VA does not require a credit check or appraisal when using a Streamline Refinance.
 However, many lenders require a credit check and employment verification to guarantee you are still financially stable enough to pay your mortgage.
-Some lenders also require a new appraisal — but since skipping the appraisal is one of the main benefits of an IRRRL, we encourage you to shop around if your lender requires one.
+Some lenders also require a new appraisal — but since skipping the appraisal is one of the main benefits of a VA IRRRL, we encourage you to shop around if your lender requires one.
 A COE is not required, because the existing borrower has already been approved for VA financing.

 Yes, a VA funding fee is required for the VA IRRRL refinance.
 It’s 0.5 percent of the loan amount.
-You have the option to roll the funding fee into your loan when using the IRRRL, so you don’t have to pay it upfront in cash.
+You have the option to roll the funding fee into your loan when using the VA IRRRL, so you don’t have to pay it upfront in cash.
 Just remember, rolling the funding fee into your mortgage means you’ll pay interest on that amount over the life of your loan.

 Only select VA borrowers are eligible to have the funding fee waived.
 These include veterans receiving disability compensation; surviving spouses of veterans who died from a service-connected disability; veterans entitled to receive VA compensation for a service-connected disability, but who receive retirement pay or active duty pay; and active-duty service members who provide, on or before the date of loan closing, evidence of having been awarded the Purple Heart.